Diane Hammond, author or Hannah's Dream, Homesick Creek and Going to Bend

-I'm within a sneeze of turning 52, and it's hard to believe that anyone could possibly care about where I was born, but for the sake of due diligence, it was in Queens, NY.
+I'm 57, and it's hard to believe that anyone could possibly care about where I was born, but for the sake of due diligence, it was in Queens, NY.
 I grew up in Upper Nyack, a suburb of New York City, without a lot of drama, and the most important thing I learned in my four years at Middlebury College in Vermont was that I could write in James Joyce's stream-of-consciousness style fluently and for long periods of time without breaking a sweat.
 That was also the very first time I dabbled in fiction, though I wasn't aware of it at the time, only that I was having fun.

 There, at a trade association and then a women's college, I had my first experience with editing (I like it, but I'm not very good at it) and public relations (I'm good at but I don't like it).
 More importantly, I began writing fiction in earnest for the first time, cutting my teeth on short stories, attending classes and workshops at the Glen Echo Writers Center in Glen Echo, Maryland, and joining a number of ad hoc writing groups.
 My first two short stories were published in Woman’s World, followed by others in Mademoiselle, Yankee, the Washington Review, and other periodicals that I can't remember the names of right now.
 I was much prouder of the fact that I began receiving personal rejection notices from